SpeechAndBrainResearchLab/speechandbrainresearchlab.github.io/_pages/blog-list-example.md

 ---
 title: Research
-subtitle: Here is a list of research projects our members are corrently conducting.
+subtitle: Here is a list of research projects our members are currently conducting.
 ---

 ### Research Projects